programs-page-banner-img

 NCFH Resources

-• See this webinar from NCFH staff about how employers can inform themselves and their management team about signs of heat stress, and the importance of operational protocols in case of a heat emergency.
+• Heat Stress Management Webinar: Learn how employers can educate themselves and their management teams about recognizing signs of heat stress and developing operational protocols for heat emergencies.

 Partner Organization Resources